Conestoga College: Planned Guelph expansion

 The college has operated a small campus in Guelph for some years, but in late 2019, it advised the news media that a major expansion was planned after the trades program was relocated to Cambridge.
 "Within five or six years, we will have at least 5,000 students there ... [with] full-service programming," said college President John Tibbits.
 At the time, the Guelph campus had approximately 1,000 students.

+In 2023, the college announced it would be purchasing a soon-to-be vacant building in downtown Guelph, with the first phase of a new campus scheduled to open in 2025.
+At full capacity, the new downtown Guelph campus will have approximately 5,000 students.